The passing percentage for quizzes varies depending on the type of quiz.

 For Vocabulary Practice Quizzes, students do not pass or fail a quiz.
 Students simply learn words that are placed on their Words Learned List; therefore, a passing percentage doesn't apply to this type of quiz.

 For Literacy Skills Quizzes, the passing percentage is 70%.
-Literacy Skills Quizzes are 12 or 24 questions long.
+Literacy Skills Quizzes are 12 questions long.

 You can see which quizzes your students have passed and failed in the Accelerated Reader Record Book.